-The long-awaited trial of disgraced Chinese politician Bo Xilai has begun amid heavy security in the eastern Chinese province of Shandong.
+The long-awaited trial of disgraced Chinese politician Bo Xilai has begun in eastern China.

-Bo Xilai, a former member of the Communist Party's elite Politburo, is being tried for alleged corruption, bribery and abuse of power in what is the highest-profile Chinese political scandal in decades.
+Bo Xilai is being tried for alleged corruption, bribery and abuse of power in what is the highest-profile Chinese political scandal in decades.

-Analysts have said it is virtually certain the 64-year-old Bo will be found guilty.
+Analysts have said it is virtually certain the 65-year-old Bo will be found guilty.
 They say the verdict likely was decided beforehand by the top members of China's Communist Party.

 His downfall began last February, when his police chief Wang Lijun fled to the U.S. consulate in Chengdu, where he told American diplomats about Bo's alleged role in covering up the murder of a British businessman.

 Bo's wife, Gu Kailai, was later convicted of murdering the Briton in a failed financial deal.
 Wang, meanwhile, was convicted on charges including defection, abuse of power and taking bribes.